 Diabetes is one of the most common causes of foot pain and other foot problems.
-When you’re diagnosed with diabetes, one of your first steps should be an appointment with leading foot care specialist Kelly L. Geoghan, DPM.
+When you’re diagnosed with diabetes, one of your first steps should be an appointment with leading foot care Kelly L. Geoghan, DPM.
 Dr. Geoghan offers complete diabetic foot care at her private practice in Lutherville, Maryland, which means you can get a diagnosis, wound care, preventive treatments, and everything else you need to keep your feet healthy right in her office.
 Call or use the online scheduling tool to make an appointment today.

 Diabetes causes foot problems because it negatively affects your nervous and circulatory systems.

 Nerve damage, a common consequence of high blood glucose, can cause problems like burning, tingling, or electrical sensations and foot numbness.

 Foot numbness is a particular issue among diabetics because it means you can’t feel if you step on a rock, cut your foot, or stand on blistering hot pavement and sear your foot pads.

 Cuts, sores, blisters, and other foot damage rapidly worsen when untreated, which can lead to open wounds and infections.

 Diabetes can cause circulatory system damage, which is often particularly bad in the peripheral blood vessels that go to your feet.
 Blood vessels often narrow significantly when you have diabetes, so less blood reaches your feet.

 Poor circulation leads to slow healing, making it hard to recover from a wound.
 In the most severe cases when an infection never heals, you could experience tissue death called gangrene.